 Saint Francis Xavier was one of Saint Ignatius Loyola’s first companions.
 The two met as students at the University of Paris where, in the midst of their studies, Ignatius shared with Xavier the Spiritual Exercises.
 Moved by this experience, Xavier joined Ignatius and five others, and founded the Society of Jesus (the Jesuits).
 Together, these first "companions" courageously ventured into the world with the words of Jesus sending them forth, “ignem mittere in terram,” “set fire upon the earth.”

 Inspired by Xavier's extraordinary example of encountering the world, preaching the gospel, and working for a more just society, the McQuaid Jesuit community annually celebrates our patron saint through the recognition of “Xavier Day.”
-The Feast of Saint Francis Xavier is December 3, and Xavier Day is typically held on the Friday closest to this special feast.
-This year, due to special circumstances, Xavier Day was rescheduled for Friday, March 3, 2017.
+The Feast of the Canonization of Saint Francis Xavier is March 12th, and Xavier Day is typically held on the Friday closest to this special feast.

 The philosophy of Xavier Day is rooted in the experience of the saint.
 It is a day in which students leave the comforts of their physical classrooms to venture out and encounter the world in all its grandeur as well as in its struggles, and thus embrace "a faith that does justice."
 Mr. Adam Baber, principal, has stated, "While we cannot all go to Japan or India as Xavier did, we can challenge our students to stretch themselves and expand their understandings of their world.”